-The problems caused by the win could also be seen in the women’s 100m, won by Bulgaria’s Ivet Lalova in a modest 11.46 as she fought against a 2.4 mps headwind.
+The problems caused by the wind could also be seen in the women’s 100m, won by Bulgaria’s Ivet Lalova in a modest 11.46 as she fought against a -2.4m/s headwind.

 Melich resists all challengers

-Melich, sixth in London, was leading the competition at the halfway point when Nazarov matched him on his fourth attempt with his 77.61m effort.
+Melich, sixth at the 2012 Olympics, was leading the competition at the halfway point when Nazarov matched him on his fourth attempt with his 77.61m effort.
 Melich then responded with successive tosses of 77.84m and 78.44m before capping his first career Challenge victory.

 "After I saw [Nazarov's] last throw and I knew it was no good, I was still thinking about 79 (metres) or better, so I had a little bit of concentration and got it done."

-The star of women’s events was Russian high jumper Anna Chicherova.
-The London 2012 Olympic Games and 2011 World Championships gold medallist shook off the rust after almost eight months without a competition to win with a leap of 1.95m, but not before she had some nervous moments by needing three attempts to clear 1.92m.
+The star of the women’s events was Russian high jumper Anna Chicherova.
+The world and Olympic champion shook off the rust after almost eight months without a competition to win with a leap of 1.95m, but not before she had some nervous moments by needing three attempts to clear 1.92m.

 "I [wanted] to do more technique training at home, but the weather was not so good, I had just three training [sessions]," she said.
 "So I don't look stable.
 I'm a little bit heavy, I can't do my normal approach.
 But I have time and I will try to my best step by step,” said Chicherova, reflecting that she was still satisfied with her outing.

-Poland's Kamila Stepaniuk and Kazakhstan's Marina Aitova both cleared 1.92m, with Stepanuik placing second due to having less misses.
+Poland's Kamila Stepaniuk and Kazakhstan's Marina Aitova both cleared 1.92m, with Stepanuik placing second due to having fewer misses.

-USA’s 2012 Olympic Games bronze medallist Janay DeLoach leapt 6.82m with her second attempt in the Long Jump, and then passed on her final three attempts as she scurried over for a run in the the 100m Hurdles, but that mark stood up for the victory, as her compatriot Funmi Jimoh finished second with 6.68m and Japan's Sachiko Masumi third at 6.62m.
+USA’s Olympic bronze medallist Janay DeLoach leapt 6.82m with her second attempt in the long jump, and then passed on her final three attempts as she scurried over for a run in the the 100m hurdles, but that mark stood up for the victory, as her compatriot Funmi Jimoh finished second with 6.68m and Japan's Sachiko Masumi third at 6.62m.

-In the Hurdles, USA’s Lolo Jones took advantage of a mistake by her fellow American and 2012 Olympic Games bronze medalist Kellie Wells to win in 12.92.
+In the hurdles, USA’s Lolo Jones took advantage of a mistake by her fellow US sprint hurdler and Olympic bronze medalist Kellie Wells to win in 12.92.

 Wells, who was leading before she hit a hurdle midway through the race, placed second in 13.07, with DeLoach third in 13.11.